overdrivenpotato/rust-psp/README.md

 Now you can simply run `cargo psp` to build your `EBOOT.PBP` file.
 You can also invoke `cargo psp --release` to create a release build.

-*Note that your crate is currently always compiled with `opt-level=3`, regardless of whether you are compiling a debug or release build.
-This is due to a bug in this crate, and will soon be fixed in `cargo-psp`*

 If you would like to customize your EBOOT with e.g. an icon or new title, you can create a `Psp.toml` file in the root of your project.
 Note that all keys are
 optional: